-Diaz said the plan is intended to eventually streamline approval of charter schools so they're held to consistent standards statewide -- but those standards would have to be taken up by the Legislature later and aren't included in the constitutional amendment he's proposing now.
+Diaz said the plan is intended to eventually streamline approval of charter schools so they're held to consistent standards statewide — but those standards would have to be taken up by the Legislature later and aren't included in the constitutional amendment he has proposed.

 By giving the state more power, "it would create a stable, streamlined, consistent benchmark for what an approved charter should be," Diaz said.
 "What you would see in the long run is raising the bar of what these schools are … and a much better product across the board."

 Diaz's proposal still needs to be vetted by two more committees in the House.
-Its Senate companion -- SJR 976, from Sen. Kelli Stargel, R-Lakeland -- has yet to be heard, but also has three committee stops to clear.
+Its Senate companion — SJR 976, from Sen. Kelli Stargel, R-Lakeland — has yet to be heard, but also has three committees to clear.

 Republicans on the House K-12 panel praised Diaz's idea as supportive of school choice for parents.

 "It's interesting to me on the issue of choice, unfortunately, we're the ones pushing for more opportunity, more choice," said Rep. Ross Spano, R-Dover, referring to Republicans.
 "We have to get away from this notion that government knows best, that schools know best… We, parents, know what's best for our children."

 But Democrats questioned why the state can't ensure higher standards for charter schools without a state authorizing board and without taking away local power from schools.

 "I think this is a heavy-handed approach.
 I think you're forcing something on the Legislature, the voters," said Rep. Bruce Antone, D-Orlando.